TheWolfNL/ModularSlackBot/docs/triggers.md

 ```
 This example trigger will listen to "ping" inside a message.
 You can use regular expressions to define this trigger.

+## Features
+It's very likely that during development you'd want additional functionality, don't hesitate to create an [issue](https://github.com/TheWolfNL/ModularSlackBot/issues/new) (please add the `feature request` label), and I'll try to help you out.

+## Problems
+If it's your first GO project is can de a bit discouraging because the strictness will give errors, if you google the error you'll find some answers.
+If google doesn't solve your problem, please create an [issue](https://github.com/TheWolfNL/ModularSlackBot/issues/new) and I'll try to help.

 ## Regex
 Use a website like [Regex101](https://regex101.com/) and select `Golang` as flavor.